How to Make Hand Sanitizer

 Wear a cloth face mask outside the house.
 The CDC now recommends everyone wear cloth face coverings when calling in public where you’ll be near people.

 Do not buy or hoard medical-grade N95 masks.
-There is still a shortage of them, and they are needed by health care professionals.
+There is still a shortage of them, and they are needed by healthcare professionals.
 Avoid touching your face.
 You could transmit the virus from your hands into your mouth.

 Clean and disinfect frequently touched surfaces.
 Do it daily, especially if items or people leave or enter your home.
 Here’s our Covid-19 cleaning guide.